 Ricky Wright

-Wright has more than 36 years of law enforcement experience and started his career with the Putnam County Sheriff’s Office.
+Director Wright has more than 36 years of law enforcement experience and started his career with the Putnam County Sheriff’s Office.
 He also worked for the Palatka Police Department.
 In 2000, he joined the Clay County Sheriff’s Office where he served as a detective and lieutenant in several areas within the agency.
-Wright was then promoted to chief of Special Operations and served as chief and director of Detention Administration.
+Director Wright was then promoted to chief of Special Operations and served as chief and director of Detention Administration.

 David Barnes